ReneRuts/Python-toolkit/README.md

 - **Use Case:** Protect confidential files with AES encryption.
 - **How it Works:**
-  - Encrypts files using `Fernet` from the `cryptography` library.
+  - Uses `Fernet` from the `cryptography` library to encrypt files.
-  - Encrypted files saved to a dedicated output directory.
+  - Encrypted files are saved in a secure directory for easy management.
-  - Old files optionally moved to trash using `send2trash`.
+  - Optional functionality to move old files to trash using `send2trash`.

 ---